pierrepeterlongo/building_logan_search/build_indexes/README.md

 # build indexes from logan data

 For each group and each bloom filter size, an index (a set of bloom filters) is created.
 This index is composed of sub-indexes that are merged together.
 Once the first sub-index is created, the later re-use the repartition function of the first one.
+This enables the final merging of the sub-indexes.

-## 📝 Notes
+## Notes
 This README does not contains the aws nextflow specific commands, but only the commands that can be run locally.

 ### 1. create first matrices